wesleyjones001/Digit-AI-v1/README.md

 ```

 ## How to include a module
 It is super easy to include a module.
-Just copy it to the `modules` folder in the Digit directory.
+Just copy the python file to the `modules` folder in the Digit directory.
 Digit will handel the rest.